-Courses are held across the Diocese and dates will be published for 2020 soon.
+Courses are held across the diocese and dates will be published on this page as they are arranged throughout the year.
 You will be able to book courses via this page as well as a ‘book the trainer’ option to allow you to arrange training locally to you at a time that suits your Parish.

 Forthcoming courses can be found on the right hand side of this page or view all the forthcoming safeguarding training courses on the event calendar.